DustinX/Groupify/README.md

 Improves employee retention.
 Improves committment and energy for project.

+Questions:
 	?Thomas insights on
 		team composition
 		leadership
 		team sizes
 		anything else?

 APIs:
 Traitify
-Horizon thing for predicting good team comps.
+Haven thing for predicting good team comps.

 2.
 Personality profile for figuring out who is good guy and who is bad guy in the field, quickly, accurately.

+Questions:
-*What part would we play, in addition to what Traitify already has?
+	*What part would we play, in addition to what Traitify does?

+APIs:
+Traitify